 Learn more of the “sweet truth” about artificial sweeteners and diabetes.

-Now that you have all the answers to your questions about side effects and artificial sweeteners you can get back to planning your next vacation via the Internet!
+Now that you have all the answers to your questions to help dispel myths about artificial sweeteners side effects you can get back to planning your next vacation via the Internet!

 Robyn Flipse, MS, MA, RDN, “The Everyday RD,” is an author and nutrition consultant who has headed the nutrition services department in a large teaching hospital and maintained a private practice where she provided diet therapy to individuals and families.
 With more than 30 years of experience, Robyn is motivated by the opportunity to help people make the best eating decisions for their everyday diet.
 She believes that choosing what to eat should not be a daily battle and aims to separate the facts from the fiction so you can enjoy eating well.